aliabbasi2000/MapReduce_with_Hadoop/README.md

 # MapReduce-with-Hadoop
-MapReduce Proojects with Hadoop implemented in Java
+MapReduce projects with Hadoop implemented in Java Running the Project in the HDFS server using MapReduce procedure for BigData